-The following table provides information about the fees billed to the Corporation for professional services rendered by PwC for the fiscal years ended December 31, 2020 and 2019:
+The following table provides information about the fees billed to the Corporation for professional services rendered by PwC for the fiscal years ended December 31, 2021 and 2020:

-2020 2019
+2021 2020

 \$ \$

-Audit Fees (1) 48,500 48,500
+Audit Fees (1) 51,500 48,500

-Audit-Related Fees (2) 42,500 42,000
+Audit-Related Fees (2) 15,000 13,500

 Tax Fees (3)

-All other Fees (4)
+All other Fees (4) 33,000 30,000

-Total (5) 92,000 90,500
+Total (5) 99,500 92,000

-- (1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual consolidated financial statements as well as services provided in connection with statutory and regulatory filings. - (2) Audit-related fees are for services related to performance of limited procedures performed by the Corporation's auditors related to interim reports and equity pick-up procedures.

-- (3) Tax fees are for tax compliance, tax advice and tax planning. - (4) All other fees for services performed by the Corporation's auditors. - (5) These fees only represent professional services rendered and do not include any out-of-pocket disbursements or fees associated with filings made on the Corporation's behalf.
+- (1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual consolidated financial statements as well as services provided in connection with statutory and regulatory filings. - (2) Audit-related fees were for services related to performance of limited procedures performed by the Corporation's auditors related to the review of interim financial statements. - (3) Tax fees are for tax compliance, tax advice and tax planning. - (4) All other fees for services performed by the Corporation's auditors. - (5) These fees only represent professional services rendered and do not include any out-of-pocket disbursements or fees associated with filings made on the Corporation's behalf.